Grow Well Guides

 Spraying

 Scale and Aphids can be an issue when growing Daphne.
-Spray with Groventive Garden or for an Organic option use Bugtrol as first sign of pests.
+Spray with Groventive Garden or for an organic option use Bugtrol as first sign of pests.

 Pruning